-Amy Lyon was born in 1765 and was raised for much of her early life by a single mother in poor circumstances.
-Despite her origins, her outstanding beauty,
+Emma Hamilton was born Amy Lyon in 1765 and was raised for much of her early life by a single mother in deprived circumstances in Cheshire, England.
+In a

-Her suitor was deep in debt and under the pretence of giving Emma a nice holiday to Italy, he essentially sold her to his uncle Lord Hamilton, the English
+Charles Greville sank into considerable debt and under the pretence of giving Emma a nice holiday to Italy, he essentially sold her to his uncle Lord

-He even had her presented at Court in Naples.
+had her presented at Court in Naples.
 There, a strong friendship emerged between the lonely Queen Maria Carolina and Emma.
-Still, there were voices against
+Still, there were voices murmuring gossip about the upstart "Emma Hart".

-"Emma Hart".
 Lady Hamilton adored great parties and social events where she was the centre of attention.
-Her open personality was extremely well suited to be the wife of an Ambassador and receive
+Her open personality was extremely well suited to be the wife of an Ambassador and receive all the

 During this time, she invented a "new art": the Attitudes.
 Combining a theatrical performance with the fashion for tableaux vivants (frozen images composed of